What is I2C and I3C: Difference Between I2C and I3C

 • Supports Hot-Join

-The following table provides a comparison between I2C and I3C, highlighting their differences across various parameters:
+The following table provides difference between I2C and I3C as per various parameters.

 ParametersI2C InterfaceI3C Interface